tibbe78/techday-2019/demo5_1/README.md

 ```

 ### [Demo 5.2](../demo5_2/) :whale::metal:
-Next Demo 5.2 (Secure our sudo password with Ansible Vault)
+Next Demo 5.2 (Connect to the new CheckPoint docker container via Ansible and do stuff..)